xpack-dev-tools/wine-xpack/README.md

 ### Versioning

-The version strings used by the WineHQ project are two number strings like `6.17`; to make it semver compatible, `.0` is added as the third digit;
+The version strings used by the WineHQ project are three number strings like `8.0.2`;
-the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `7.22.0-2`.
-When published as a npm package, the version gets a fifth number, like `7.22.0-2.1`.
+the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `8.0.2-1`.
+When published as a npm package, the version gets a fifth number, like `8.0.2-1.1`.

-Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^7.22.0` and `~7.22.0` with caution, and prefer exact matches, like `7.22.0-2.1`.
+Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^8.0.2` and `~8.0.2` with caution, and prefer exact matches, like `8.0.2-1.1`.

 ## Maintainer info